scania-digital-design-system/tegel/packages/tegel-lite/README.md

 ### How It Works

-Tegel Light’s styles reside in the Tegel Core package, ensuring consistency with existing global styles and enabling Storybook documentation.
+Tegel Lite’s styles reside in the Tegel Core package, ensuring consistency with existing global styles and enabling Storybook documentation.

-To **generate** the `@scania/tegel-light` library, first navigate to project root and run:
+To **generate** the `@scania/tegel-lite` library, first navigate to project root and run:

 ```bash
 npm i